-Singapore reports 777 new COVID-19 cases, 283,991 in total | www.lokmattimes.com
+Singapore reports 777 new Covid-19 cases, 283,991 in total | www.lokmattimes.com

-Singapore reported 777 new cases of COVID-19 on Friday, bringing the total tally of the disease in the country to 283,991.
+Singapore, Jan 8 Singapore has reported 777 new cases of Covid-19 on Friday, bringing the total tally of the disease in the country to 283,991.

-Of the new cases, 366 were in the community, 15 were in migrant worker dormitories and 396 were imported cases, according to statistics released by the Ministry of Health (MOH).
+Of the new cases, 366 were in the community, 15 were in migrant worker dormitories and 396 were imported cases, Xinhua news agency reported, citing the statistics released by the Ministry of Health (MOH).

 There were 535 new Omicron cases confirmed on Monday, of whom 251 were local and 284 were imported, the ministry said.

-A total of 165 cases are currently warded in hospitals, with 13 cases being critically ill in the intensive care unit (ICU), the current overall ICU utilization rate is 43.2 percent.
+A total of 165 cases are currently warded in hospitals, with 13 cases being critically ill in the intensive care unit (ICU), the current overall ICU utilisation rate is 43.2 per cent.

-Two more patients have passed away from complications due to COVID-19 infection, bringing the death toll to 837.
-(ANI/Xinhua)
+Two more patients have passed away from complications due to Covid-19 infection, bringing the death toll to 837.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app